kumulynja/dartstr/packages/nip06/README.md

 ## Features

-This package contains the basic key derivation from mnemonic seed phrase protocol flow for Nostr as described in the NIP-06.
+This package contains the basic key derivation from mnemonic seed phrases for Nostr as described in the NIP-06.

 ## Getting started